reggieofarrell/better-fetch-client/README.md

 # Better Fetch Client

 A generic REST API client based on native JavaScript `fetch` with optional retry logic.
+Issues and PRs welcome.
+I'm trying to keep this pretty basic though.

 ## Table of Contents